VasilisDragon/TC-CNC-AI-TP/docs/TRAINING_GUI.md

 The **Training Environment** dock (created in `MainWindow::createDockWidgets`) is home base for `train::EnvManager`:

 - **Prepare Environment** kicks off the embedded Python bootstrap, progress bar, and log stream.
 Expect timestamps, SHA-256 validation, and the occasional spicy warning if your disk permissions are sus.
 - **Cancel** stops the active operation and terminates any `QProcess` child.
-No more waiting out a hung unzip like it’s character building.
+No more waiting out a hung unzip like it's character building.
 - **CPU-only** toggle persists via `training/cpuOnly`.
-When enabled, `EnvManager` will skip GPU providers and the New Model wizard hides the “Auto (GPU when available)” option.
+When enabled, `EnvManager` will skip GPU providers and the New Model wizard hides the "Auto (GPU when available)" option.
 - **GPU summary** reports `nvidia-smi` output (when available).
-If the label says “GPU: Not detected”, the training dialogs will nudge users toward CPU training so nobody hallucinated CUDA support.
+If the label says "GPU: Not detected", the training dialogs will nudge users toward CPU training so nobody hallucinated CUDA support.
 - **Log panel** mirrors the console output and keeps the newest lines in view.
-It’s the fastest way to catch pip output or download failures without digging through temp folders.
+It's the fastest way to catch pip output or download failures without digging through temp folders.

-All environment state (ready flag, GPU summary, CPU-only preference) is cached via `QSettings` and reapplied on the next launch, so the UI doesn’t make you relive setup every morning.
+All environment state (ready flag, GPU summary, CPU-only preference) is cached via `QSettings` and reapplied on the next launch, so the UI doesn't make you relive setup every morning.

 ## Training Menu